-Louisiana criminal statutes defines theft as the taking anything of value which belongs to another person, either without the consent of the other person, or by fraudulent conduct.
-(La.
-Rev. Stat.
-14:67(A).)
-Any theft must involve the intent to deprive the other person permanently of the property that is the subject of the taking.
+Louisiana criminal statutes define theft as the taking or misappropriation of anything of value—property, money, or services—that belongs to another person, either without consent or by fraudulent conduct.
+Any theft must involve the intent to permanently deprive the owner of their property.

-Louisiana does set the punishment for theft offenses according to the value of the property involved in the theft offense.
-Here are the class:
+Like most states, Louisiana sets the punishment for theft offenses according to the value of the stolen property.
+The lowest theft offense is a misdemeanor.
+All other offenses are felonies.

-In addition to the criminal penalties outlined above, in Louisiana, a person who commits theft of goods from a store or merchant can be held civilly liable to the merchant for the following damages:
+In addition to the criminal penalties, a person who steals goods from a store or merchant can be held civilly liable to the merchant for the following damages:

 If you've been charged with theft, speak to a criminal defense attorney.
 Even a misdemeanor theft record can have significant, long-term consequences.
 A conviction record can result in a harsher sentence for a future crime and makes it more difficult to get a job, housing, and loans.
 An experienced lawyer can assist you in navigating the criminal justice process and help protect your rights.